Helen Swindley. HCPC reg. Foot Health Specialist. 1# Podiatrist Wales.

 What causes athlete's foot?

-We all have harmless bacteria and fungi that live naturally on our skin, yet as your feet provide a warm, dark and humid environment these harmless fungi can multiply and cause athlete’s foot to develop.
+We all have contact with harmless bacteria and fungi that can live naturally on our skin, yet as your feet provide a warm, dark and humid environment these harmless fungi can multiply and cause athlete’s foot to develop.

 Treatment